dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range="< aspnetcore-3.0"

-Two host versions are available: Web Host and Generic Host.
+Two hosts are available: Web Host and Generic Host.
 In ASP.NET Core 2.x, Generic Host is only for non-web scenarios.

-The code to create Web Host is in `Program.Main`:
+The code to create a host is in `Program.Main`:

 [!code-csharp[](index/snapshots/2.x/Program1.cs)]